ramamoplearn/AWSSTUDYNOTES/Career Notes.md

   - Do something extra ordinary outside of team /company, read a book
     - Get a certification
     - Gain skills in another domain
-    - Research onn inndustry trends
+    - Research on industry trends
+   - Share share share, share your work, artifacts, do not keep it to yourselves
+     - if you look around the friends who get better jobs are who shared their work
+       - Kumud, Amol
    -